 How to transfer a CTF to a Junior ISA?

 Transferring a CTF to a Junior ISA is easier than you might think.
+But before transferring anything, it's important to compare Junior ISA providers.
 If you’ve located your CTF and want to move the account into a Junior Stocks and Shares ISA, then digital investment platforms, like Wealthify, can help.
 The process is simple – you’ll just have to tell us how much you need to transfer and choose the risk level that suits you.
 You’ll also need to complete our official transfer form to keep all your tax benefits.
 One thing to remember is that you’ll have to transfer the full balance since your child cannot hold both a CTF and a Junior ISA.
 As soon as the transfer is completed, your CTF will be closed and your child will become the owner of a new Junior ISA.

 We’ve created a separate blog to provide information if you’ve lost your Child Trust Fund.